Tinram/Go-Notes/README.md

 for _, v := range x {           // value

 for i < 10
-for i := 0; i < 10; i++ {
+for i := 0; i < 10; i++ {       // traditional

 nums := [] int {1, 2, 3}
-for i,n := range nums {
+for i, n := range nums {

 for _, u := range sl {          // iterate over slice

 b := []string{"a", "b", "c"}
-a = append(a, b...)             // variadic argument expands b to all members - avoids for...range loop
+a = append(a, b...)             // variadic argument expands b to all members: avoids for...range loop

 continue
 break
 ```

 + only postfix i++, no prefix
-+ scope: beware of 'iteration variable capture' &ndash' inner var copy needed for correct operation
++ scope: beware of 'iteration variable capture' &ndash; inner var copy needed for correct operation

 <a id="maps"></a>
 ## Maps